qianfeng2/upsABC_manuscript/README.md

 # upsABC_classification_manuscript
-Code and data for reproducing the analysis in "A profile HMM model for classifying ups group in the malaria parasite *var* genes".
+Code and data for reproducing the analysis in my thesis chapter "Classifying ups groups of the malaria parasite *var* genes".